TheNumber5/c-onetimepad/README.md

 This will encrypt the file input.bin and save the ciphertext to the file output.bin.
 The key is saved to the file key.bin.

-To decrypt the file, use: `onetimepad -d input.bin output.bin key.bin`
+To decrypt the file, use: `onetimepad -d input.bin output.bin key.bin` You can run `Autodecrypt.bat` to automatically decrypt all the example files from the repository.

 # How it works